Can I enroll and contribute to a Health Savings Account (HSA) if my spouse is enrolled in Medicare?

 What is the XPO-provided Basic Life and AD&PL insurance benefit?

-The Basic Life and AD&PL benefit varies depending on your employment status, e.g., hourly or salary.
-For more information, visit the myXPO Portal and click on the Your Benefits link.
+The Basic Life and AD&PL benefit varies depending on your employment status, e.g., hourly or salaried.
+For more information, visit the myXPO and click on the Your Benefits link.

 Can I buy higher Life Insurance coverage without providing Evidence of Insurability during Open Enrollment?